RILAB/mop/README.md

                         Minimum mean depth across all individuals.
   -i MIN_DEPTH, --min_depth MIN_DEPTH
                         Minimum number of bases required per individual after accounting for low base and mapping quality.
+This flag should always be used in conjunction with -m.
   -m DEPTH_PROPORTION, --depth_proportion DEPTH_PROPORTION
                         Minimum proportion of individuals with site counts greater than --min_depth that are required for site to